 Within the translation, you have the option to make the changes to match the master version and mark the "translation as up to date".

-We would be able to import an existing Knowledge Base onto your Freshdesk Account, using an XML file of the KBase.
-Kindly contact us by writing to email@example.com with the XML file of your Knowledge Base and one of our agents would get in contact with you to check the data and process your import.
+We will be able to import an existing Knowledge Base onto your Freshdesk Account.
+Please write to firstname.lastname@example.org with the CSV file of your current Knowledge Base and one of our agents will get in touch with you to check the data and process your import.

 To delete a category, folder or article, click on the Edit option next to it and then choose Delete.
 As a precautionary step, you'd have to type out the name of the item you are looking to delete.